 The Udall Foundation's cash receipts and disbursements are processed by the U.S. Treasury.
 No cash balances are maintained outside the U.S. Treasury.

-Accounts Receivable
+Accounts Receivable, Net

-Accounts receivable consists of amounts owed to the Udall Foundation by other Federal agencies and the public.
-This balance is present net of any direct write-offs made.
+Accounts receivable consists of amounts owed to the Udall Foundation by other federal agencies and the public.
+These balances are presented net of any direct write-offs made.

 Investments